-DEPI's roles in emergencies
+DEPI's role in emergencies

 Emergencies can threaten people, property or the natural environment.
 Government responds, in accordance with the Emergency Management Manual Victoria (EMMV).